 John Clayton Mewburn began work in London in the 1860s, joining with George Beloe Ellis in the 1890s to form a firm which became Mewburn Ellis & Co.
 Six members of the Ellis family have been partners in the firm.
-George Ellis' daughter, Margaret Dixon, became the first woman to practise as a UK patent agent, and her brother, John Ellis, retired from the partnership as recently as 1988.
+George Ellis' daughter, Margaret Dixon, became the first woman to practise as a UK patent agent, and her brother, John Ellis, retired from the partnership in 1988.

 As you might expect the firm has gone through many changes, but through fluctuations in the economy and rapid advance of technology the firm has thrived.